Choosing among the best Bitcoin casino doesn’t take long — but winning and keeping those winnings safe is a different matter.

 The bottom line is that this type of wallet will significantly reduce your risk of forgetting, misplacing, or losing one single private key.
 If you have a wallet that requires 2 out of 3 private keys to unlock, then you can lose one of those keys.
 If you have a wallet that requires 3 out of 5 keys, then you can lose two.

 You can split these keys up.
 Put one in a safety deposit box.
 Put another in a fireproof safe.
 Store another in a different secure location or keep it handy.
 You may think this is a hassle, but it can be quite priceless the peace of mind it brings.

 Some people chose to store their winnings on an exchange.
 The exchange might require KYC or one that lets you remain anonymous.
 Either way, there are multiple ways of securing your casino winnings (in crypto) on an exchange.

 2FA stands for Two Factor Authentication.
+Best Bitcoin casinos provide 2FA to ensure security to its users.
 It’s usually an app on your phone or an SMS you get.
 Both will act as a secondary method to verify that you are trying to log in and spend money on your account.

 But if you’re trying to make sure you don’t have too much of a hassle in trading your winnings for fiat or other cryptocurrencies, then you can choose to use something called Whitelisting.

 Your exchange should offer whitelisting — which is the method of saying, “Hey, don’t allow any transfers unless it is to this specific address.”

 First, of course, you’ll want to have an address in mind of a secure cold wallet, another one of your exchanges, or a hardware wallet.
 Put that address on your whitelist, and now, even if your account is compromised, the hacker will only be able to send your winnings to one of the addresses only you control.